inovex/justcause/README.md

 #### ToDos:

+* The package itself should not depend on sacred, only the experiment a user of the package sets up.
+Thus remove it from metrics.py
+* Separate Loggin/Writing stuff from the actual calculation of metrics in metrics.py (single level of responsibility)
 * make the package itself independent of Sacred, just advocate it as best practice
 * migrate all files ending in `-old` and delete them if no longer necessary
 * create some proper unittests and use pytest instead of the shipped unittest